jaysshinde/BLUE/README.md

-# BLUE Algorithm in ns-3.29
+# BLUE Algorithm in ns-Dev

 * The increasing packet loss rates caused by an exponential increase in network traffic The IETF has been considering the deployment of active queue management techniques such as RED.